Intervox/node-webp/README.md

     brew install webp

-As an alternative you may [install webp as npm module](https://www.npmjs.org/package/webp-bin):
+As an alternative you may [install webp as npm module](https://www.npmjs.org/package/webp):

-    npm install webp-bin
+    npm install webp

 ## Usage